Northern Territory Aboriginals Act 1910: Description

-The Northern Territory Aboriginals Act 1910 was an Act of the South Australian parliament (Act no. 1024/1910), assented to on 7 December 1910.
+Control of the Aboriginal Inhabitants of the Northern Territory, and for other purposes", was an Act of the South Australian parliament (Act no. 1024/1910), assented to on 7 December 1910.
 On 1 January 1911, the Northern Territory was transferred from South Australia to federal government control.

 The Act established the Northern Territory Aboriginals Department and created the office of Chief Protector of Aborigines.
 The department was responsible for the control and welfare of Aboriginal people in the Northern Territory.
 Under the Act, the Chief Protector of Aborigines was appointed the "legal guardian of every Aboriginal and every half-caste child up to the age of 18 years", and had the power to confine such children to an Aboriginal reserve or institution.
 The Act provided the legal basis for enforcing segregation.
 That is, Indigenous children could be removed by Administrative order, whereas non-Indigenous children at the time could only be removed by order of a Court.

 The Act allowed for regulations to be made for the "care, custody and education of the children of aboriginals".
 This included the power to transfer children to "aboriginal institutions" and "industrial schools".
 The Act was the first and only legislation passed in South Australia which related to Aboriginal people in the Northern Territory.